You must be signed in to read the rest of this article.

 16S rRNA Gene Sequencing

 The 16S ribosomal RNA gene is highly conserved and can be used in the formation of phylogenetic trees or genetic relationships.18,19 This discovery, along with the advent of PCR techniques, has allowed the analysis of oral biofilms on a genetic level.
 16S RNA is present in almost all bacterial species, with unique sequence differences allowing discrimination between species.20 Amplification methods, such as 16S rRNA sequencing, have eliminated the requirement for culture based techniques, allowing the identification of unculturable species.
-Identification of the species present is determined by comparing the 16S rRNA sequence derived from the unknown sample to databases of known species. summarizes the process of 16S rRNA sequencing.
+Identification of the species present is determined by comparing the 16S rRNA sequence derived from the unknown sample to databases of known species.
+Figure 1 summarizes the process of 16S rRNA sequencing.

 There is some disagreement on the similarity threshold necessary to verify a species.20 A reasonable criterion for genus identification is a 97% similarity score to a known database sequence, while 99% similarity was determined sufficient to identify at the species level.21 A limitation of this method is low resolution in distinguishing between bacteria at the species level.
 Species may share identical 16S rRNA sequences or the differences between related species may be very small (less than 0.5%).20 Despite these limitations, 16S rRNA sequencing has yielded a wealth of new information about dental biofilms.
 16S rRNA analysis has shown that there are over 300 bacterial species present in the oral cavity that were not initially identified by typical culturing methods.22,23 Furthermore, it was found that there are differences in bacterial flora present in the oral cavity of individuals with immunosuppressive diseases such as HIV.24 A total of over 700 bacterial species have been identified in the oral cavity, many of which are specific to a particular oral surface.25